msalfarisi/msalfarisi.github.io/_teaching/2021-programming-2.md

 location: "Hiroshima, Japan"
 ---

-In this course, students will experience hands-on training in programming.
+In this course, students will experience hands-on training in programming II, a continuation of programming I which is taught in spring semester.
 From 2021, the programming language changes to **Python**.
 All exercises are performed using **Google Colaboratory** platform.
 The followings are the material.